Flank/flank-dashboard/docs/12_state_management_investigation.md

 ```

 So, the support of reactivity is pretty good too.
 We have different ways to work with streams, as well as async.

 <a id="s-r-provider"></a>
 Score: 5

-#### Boilerplate
+#### Boilerplate absence

 To initialize the Provider as a state management of the application, all we need to make our class `extends ChangeNotifier` and place `notifyListener` to our method to call all the registered listeners.
 With that we can use widgets, provided by the package, to rebuild the UI.

 To add a new feature we either add `notifyListener` to a new method or add a separate class with extending the `ChangeNotifier` class.
 In most cases, we don't need to create new files, and just create methods in the existing ones.
 If the feature requires their own state with the logic, we just need to create a separate class.

 So, the boilerplate level of the Provider package is very low.
 Usually, all we have to do is to extend the class and add method, that triggers the rebuild out UI.

 <a id="s-b-provider"></a>
 Score: 5

 #### Maintainability

 A simple concept of the UI rebuild, by invoking the `notifyListeners` method.
-Use of pure dart classes and functions, that gives us the ability to easily test and debug the app.
+Use of pure dart classes and functions, that gives us the ability to easily test, debug the app and add new features.
+Also, the concept of the package is simple to understand.
 These makes high level of maintainability.

 <a id="s-m-provider"></a>
 Score: 5

 #### State snapshot

 We cannot make a state snapshot, because of separated models with their own states(no centralized state, like [Redux](#State-snapshot-3)), but we can track each of the model's state on a different stage of the app.

 <a id="s-s-provider"></a>
 Score: 2